httpwg/http-extensions/draft-ietf-httpbis-expect-ct.md

     (indicating that the UA successfully validated the SCT as described in Section 5.2 of {{!RFC6962}} or Section 8.2.3 of
-    {{!I-D.ietf-trans-rfc6962-bis}}), or "invalid" (indicating that the SCT validation failed because of, e.g., a bad signature).
+    {{!I-D.ietf-trans-rfc6962-bis}}), or "invalid" (indicating that the SCT validation failed because of a bad signature or an invalid timestamp).
   * The "source" key, with a string value that indicates from where the UA obtained the SCT, as defined in Section 3 of {{!RFC6962}} and Section 6 of
     {{!I-D.ietf-trans-rfc6962-bis}}.
 The UA MUST set the value to one of "tls-extension", "ocsp", or "embedded".
+These correspond to the three methods of delivering SCTs in the TLS handshake that are described in Section 3.3 of {{!RFC6962}}.
   * The "serialized_sct" key, with a string value.
 If the value of the "version" key is `1`, the UA MUST set this value to the base64 encoded {{!RFC4648}}
     serialized `SignedCertificateTimestamp` structure from Section 3.2 of